YashParmar0001/moony-app/README.md

 ## Built using

-The app is built using [Flutter](https://flutter.dev/) for cross-platform development, [Firebase](https://firebase.google.com/) for backend services, and [OneSignal](https://onesignal.com/) for push notifications.
+The app is built using [Flutter](https://flutter.dev/) for cross-platform development and [Firebase](https://firebase.google.com/) for backend services.

 ![Tech Stack](github_assets/tech.png)